MediakodTeam/wp-plugin-deployeur/README.md

 So far we had only seen solutions that triggered a deploy each time a post was published or updated by a user.
 Triggering multiple builds in a row wasn't really consistent with the spirit of designing environmentally friendly websites.

-That is why we started The Deployeur's adventure!
+That is why we started the Deployeur's adventure!

 ## 📦 Installation

 1. Upload the plugin files to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to the Deployeur Section

 ## 📝 Changelog